Governors Ball is here, meaning music festival season is finally upon us.

 Are tickets still available?

-General admission tickets for June 2 are sold out, so unless you’re willing to shell out $255 for VIP entry or $305 for a three-day pass, you’re probably not going to get to see Chance the Rapper (maybe) hit the stage with Childish Gambino.
-General admission tickets for June 3 and 4 ($105 each) are still available for purchase at governorsballmusicfestival.com/tickets.
+General admission tickets for June 2 and 3 are sold out, so you’re probably not going to get to see Chance the Rapper (maybe) hit the stage with Childish Gambino.
+General admission tickets for June 4 ($105 each) are still available for purchase at governorsballmusicfestival.com/tickets.

 What you should bring: